ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

 Our example builds on the MNIST example from the `blog post we talked about earlier <https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09>`_.

-First, we run some imports
+First, we run some imports:

 .. literalinclude:: /../../python/ray/tune/examples/mnist_pytorch_lightning.py
    :language: python